 DBCC OPENTRAN (Transact-SQL)

-DBCC OPENTRAN helps to identify active transactions that may be preventing log truncation.
-DBCC OPENTRAN displays information about the oldest active transaction and the oldest distributed and nondistributed replicated transactions, if any, within the transaction log of the specified database.
-Results are displayed only if there is an active transaction that exists in the log or if the database contains replication information.
-An informational message is displayed if there are no active transactions in the log.
+Displays information about the oldest active transaction and the oldest distributed and nondistributed replicated transactions, if any, within the specified database.
+Results are displayed only if there is an active transaction or if the database contains replication information.
+An informational message is displayed if there are no active transactions.

 DBCC OPENTRAN is not supported for non-SQL Server Publishers.